Digital Video and Field Order

 Field Dominance is not the same as Field Order, although it is often used as such.
 It has nothing to do with whether the upper or lower field is temporally earlier within a frame.

-In the studio, analogue video is stored on tape as a series of alternating F1-F2-F1-F2-F1 fields - there are no frames as such.
-When this material is edited, separate clips must be joined together, but we must be careful to preserve the alternating F1-F2-F1-F2 sequence of fields across the “joins”.
-We must therefore decide whether a new scene begins on an F1 or F2 field , and provided we stick to that rule then the sequence of fields will be correct for the complete project.
+In the studio, analogue video is stored on tape as a series of alternating F1-F2-F1-F2-F1 fields – there are no frames as such.
+When this material is edited in the analogue editing suite, separate video clips must be joined together, but we must be careful to preserve the alternating F1-F2-F1-F2 sequence of fields across the “joins”.
+We must therefore decide whether a new scene begins on an F1 or F2 field, and provided we stick to that rule then the alternating sequence of fields will be correct for the complete edited tape.
 This “rule” is the Field Dominance.

 If our scenes (i.e. our edits) start on field F1, then our editing system is F1 Dominant; and if the scenes start on field F2 then our system is F2 Dominant.

-However, when this video is transferred to our PC we no longer know which field was F1 or F2.
-All we see is our AVI file containing an upper and lower field , and we usually don’t know which was an F1 or F2 field in the original video waveform.
+However, when this is digitised and transferred to our PC we no longer know which field was F1 or F2.
+All we see is our AVI file containing an upper and lower field, and we usually don’t know which was an F1 or F2 field in the original video waveform.

 Furthermore, if we are capturing some material which has the opposite field dominance to that of our capture card, we could end up with a clip which has scene changes in mid-frame.
 In this case we could have a clip with field order “upper field first” but with “lower field dominance”!